Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/1-Crypto_Introduction/Crypto_Introduction_Slides.md

 ## Non-repudiation

-Only those with knowledge of some secret information<br>could have produced a valid signature.
+Only those with knowledge of some secret information<br/>could have produced a valid signature.

-The signer cannot claim that the signature was forged, unless they can defend a claim that the secret was compromised prior to signing.<br>
+The signer cannot claim that the signature was forged, unless they can defend a claim that the secret was compromised prior to signing.<br/>
 Symmetric cryptography does not provide this guarantee: someone else knows the secret.

 ---